 Unlike the services they provide during the day, you will not be allowed to hop on and off at your leisure.

 That being said, you will enjoy a completely different experience on these excursions which may be worth the additional cost.

-In addition to their hop-on, hop-off bus tours, this company also offers a panoramic bus tour after dark.
+In addition to their hop-on, and hop-off bus tours, this company also offers a panoramic bus tour after dark.
 Unlike their other service, this tour only offers limited stops.

-After you visit sites such as the Colosseum, Piazza Venezia, Circus Maximus and more, you'll make a stop at Eataly, where you can grab a bite to eat if you're hungry.
+After you visit sites such as the Colosseum, Piazza Venezia, Circus Maximus, and more, you'll make a stop at Eataly, where you can grab a bite to eat if you're hungry.

 This tour is approximately 3 hours in length, and it begins at 7:30 pm.
 Depending on when you visit Rome, chances are you'll catch the sunset and watch as the lights around the city begin to turn on.